mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In addition to initializing a new epoch via KDF invocations as described above, an MLS group can also initialize a new epoch via an asymmetric interaction using the external key pair for the previous epoch.
-This is done when an new member is joining via an external commit.
+This is done when a new member is joining via an external commit.

 In this process, the joiner sends a new `init_secret` value to the group using